Pallavicini Chair Sales + Auctions

 After 42 years of service, the original Pallavicini chairlift has been retired and now is your opportunity to own a piece of Arapahoe Basin history.
 We will have auctioned off 1 chair and will auction off 3 more for charitable causes and we have sold 100.

 Chair sales have ended.
+Three more chairs will be auctioned at later dates.
 Thank you to everyone who joined the interest list and helped us support the Summit County Cares Emergency Fund.
 And congrats to the new chair owners!

 Get updates about upcoming Pali chair auctions: Sign up for the email list, here.

 - May 18-25: Charity auction for the first chair on eBid